dbousfie/PoliticsofAI/syllabus.md

 A: As long as you hit 2500 words for the term it doesn't matter where they come from - people doing the media assessment will also count for 2500 words.
 Tiktoks won't give you the word count, but anything written in essay paragraph format counts, wherever it comes from.

+q: it's the end of the course I plan on writing the in person exam (I didn't submit an essay), but I haven't done any written work how do I get my 2500 words
+a: weekly participation only grades the first 250 words of your submission, but there's no limit on how much you can submit.
+You could submit 800 or 1,000 or even 2500 words all in one week - you will only be credited for the grades on 250 but it's still fulfills the essay requirements for the course.